dirtydask/dirtycheap/README.md

 # dirtycheap

-This is a work in progress rule management tool aimed to help with fine tuning Security Onion deployments.
+This is a rule management tool aimed to help with fine tuning Security Onion deployments.

 ## Instructions
 Change persmissions